 -

-animal parts such as skin, cartilage, tendons or chicken feet.
+animal parts such as skins, cartilage, tendons, or chicken feet.

-Collagen-rich foods are often overlooked in modern cuisine.
-However, their potential is worth rediscovering, as they represent the most concentrated and natural source of this valuable protein.
-Collagen in food is a high-molecular-weight protein, so it must be broken down into smaller fragments—peptides and amino acids—during the digestive process.
-Only in this form can the body absorb and utilize it for its own purposes.
+Collagen-rich products are often elements that are marginalized in modern cuisine.
+However, it is worth rediscovering their potential, as they are the most concentrated and natural source of this valuable protein.
+Collagen in food is a high molecular weight protein, so it must be broken down into smaller fragments – peptides and amino acids – during digestion.
+Only in this form can the body absorb and use them for its own purposes.

-The cooking process, especially long and slow heating in water, leads to partial hydrolysis of collagen, resulting in the formation of gelatin.
-This form is more easily digestible.
-Different sources, such as beef, poultry, or fish, provide slightly different peptide profiles, which may influence their specific effects in the body.
+The cooking process, especially long and slow heating in water, leads to partial hydrolysis of collagen, resulting in gelatin.
+This form is more easily absorbed.
+Different sources, such as beef, poultry, or fish, provide slightly different peptide profiles, which can affect specific actions in the body.

-Which meats are the best sources of collagen?
+Which meats are the best source of collagen?

-When looking for collagen in food, it's worth considering beef.
+When looking for collagen in food, it is worth paying attention to beef.
 Beef is considered one of the most excellent sources of collagen.
-The highest amounts are found in the tougher cuts of the carcass that require long cooking times, such as the shank (shin), oxtail, and brisket.
-Bovine collagen is an absolute natural phenomenon, exceptionally rich in type I and III collagen.
+The largest amounts of it are found in tougher parts of the carcass that require long heat treatment, such as shin, oxtail, or brisket.
+Bovine collagen is an absolute natural phenomenon because it is exceptionally rich in type I and type III collagen.
 These are the two most important types for the human body, building skin, bones, tendons, and blood vessels, respectively.

-Obtaining collagen from food that the body can quickly absorb is a lengthy process.
-It's much easier and faster to useeatyx Labs Collagen Premium 16,000 mg .
-This dietary supplement comes in the form of ready-to-drink shots with mango and passion fruit flavors.
-Each 80 ml serving delivers a high dose of 16,000 mg of hydrolyzed bovine collagen.
-The product is characterized by high bioavailability thanks to the hydrolysis process, which breaks the protein into smaller peptides with a molecular weight of 2-4 kDa.
+Obtaining collagen from food that the body can quickly assimilate is a long process.
+It is much easier and faster to use eatyx Labs Collagen Premium 16,000 mg.
+This is a dietary supplement in the form of ready-to-drink shots with mango and passion fruit flavor.
+Each 80 ml serving provides a high dose of 16,000 mg of hydrolyzed bovine collagen.
+The product is characterized by high bioavailability thanks to the hydrolysis process, which breaks down the protein into smaller peptides with a molecular weight of 2-4 kDa.

 Do fish and seafood contain collagen?

-Fish and seafood are also valuable sources of collagen, also known as marine collagen.
-It's found primarily in skin, bones, scales, and cartilage .
-Therefore, soups made with fish heads and skeletons, or eating fish with the skin on (e.g., baked salmon), are excellent ways to incorporate this nutrient into your diet.
-Marine collagen is primarily type I collagen, which is the predominant type of collagen in human skin.
+Fish and seafood are also a valuable source of collagen, which is referred to as marine collagen.
+It is mainly found in the skin, bones, scales, and cartilage.
+For this reason, soups cooked from fish heads and skeletons or eating fish with skin (e.g., baked salmon) are an excellent way to include this ingredient in the diet.
+Marine collagen is primarily type I collagen, which is the dominant type of collagen in human skin.

-It's an excellent alternative for people who, for various reasons, avoid red meat or poultry.
-To reap its benefits, it's worth reaching for fish jellies, soups made with whole fish, or seafood such as squid or octopus, which also contain connective tissue.
-Of course, food allergies should be considered, and the type of supplementation should be tailored to your individual health status.
+It is an excellent alternative for people who, for various reasons, avoid eating red meat or poultry.
+To benefit from its properties, it is worth reaching for fish jellies, soups based on whole fish, or seafood such as squid or octopus, which also contain connective tissue.
+Of course, one should remember about food allergies – in that case, the type of supplementation should be adjusted to one's health condition.

 -

-Vitamin C is absolutely essential, as collagen production is impossible without it.
-Rich sources include citrus fruits, berries, kiwi, peppers, parsley, and broccoli;
+vitamin C is absolutely essential, without which collagen production is impossible.
+Its rich sources include citrus fruits, berries, kiwi, bell peppers, parsley, and broccoli;

 -

-zinc, which can be found in pumpkin seeds, sunflower seeds, nuts and legumes, is involved in the formation of collagen fibers;
+zinc, which can be found in pumpkin seeds, sunflower seeds, nuts, and legumes, participates in the processes of collagen fiber formation;

 -

-Even though the natural collagen in food comes from animals, a diet rich in these plant-based ingredients provides the body with the tools necessary for its effective production and reconstruction.
+Despite the fact that natural collagen in food comes from animals, a diet rich in these plant-based ingredients provides the body with the tools necessary for its effective production and reconstruction.

 How to prepare collagen-rich dishes?

-The most effective method for extracting collagen from food is long, slow cooking.
-Techniques such as braising, simmering, or baking at low temperatures for many hours break down tough connective tissue, releasing the collagen in the form of easily digestible gelatin.
-This process not only provides valuable protein but also makes tough cuts of meat incredibly tender and flavorful.
-An example is simmering bone broth for 8, 12, or even 24 hours.
+The most effective method of extracting collagen from food is long and slow heat treatment.
+Techniques such as braising, simmering, or baking at low temperatures for many hours cause the tough connective tissue to break down and release collagen in the form of easily absorbable gelatin.
+Thanks to this process, we not only gain valuable protein but also make tough pieces of meat incredibly tender and tasty.
+An example is cooking bone broth for 8, 12, or even 24 hours.

-Making homemade bone broth from beef, pork, or a whole chicken is one of the best ways to get a concentrated dose of collagen.
+Preparing homemade broth from beef, pork, or a whole chicken is one of the best ways to get a concentrated dose of collagen.
 Adding a little apple cider vinegar to the broth can help extract not only collagen but also valuable minerals from the bones.
 Another traditional method is meat jellies.
-They make a tasty snack rich in gelatin.
-Using collagen-rich meat pieces in stews and stews is also an excellent way to enrich your diet with this protein.
+They are a tasty and very gelatin-rich snack.
+Using collagen-rich cuts of meat for stews and casseroles is also an excellent method to enrich the diet with this protein.

 International culinary inspirations rich in collagen

-The tradition of consuming collagen-rich foods is widespread worldwide.
-In Asian cuisine, long-simmered broths dominate, forming the basis for Japanese ramen (especially the tonkotsu version) and Vietnamese pho soup.
-Pot-au-feu, boiled beef with vegetables, is popular in France, while osso buco, braised slices of veal shank, is popular in Italy.
-These dishes demonstrate that natural collagen in food has been valued for centuries not only for its flavor and warming properties but also for its health-promoting properties, which are now being rediscovered by science.
+The tradition of eating collagen-rich dishes is present all over the world.
+In Asian cuisine, long-cooked broths are paramount, forming the base for Japanese ramen (especially the tonkotsu version) or Vietnamese pho soup.
+In France, pot-au-feu, a dish of boiled beef with vegetables, is popular, and in Italy, osso buco, braised veal shanks.
+These dishes show that natural collagen in food has been valued for centuries not only for its taste and warming qualities but also for its health-promoting properties, which science is now rediscovering.

 Can diet increase collagen levels in the body?